csw/semrelay/README.md

 Now run `docker-compose pull semrelay && docker-compose up -d semrelay`.
 It should acquire TLS certificates and begin listening on ports 80 and 443.
 It's configured to be restarted by Docker whenever it exits.

+The Docker container stores its certificates in a persistent volume to avoid repeatedly generating certificates, which could run afoul of the Let's Encrypt rate limits.

 ### Running directly

 Build the server binary with `CGO_ENABLED=0 go build ./cmd/semrelay` and copy it to the server.